 Similarly, they might be unaware of how their activities can cause problems - so put each rule into context.

-Keep your internet policy as short as you can, to increase the chance of it being read and understood.
+Keep your policy as short as you can, to increase the chance of it being read and understood.
 And base it on simple principles that can be understood by technical and non-technical staff alike.
 As a minimum, include the following:

 - Personal internet use should be kept to a minimum.
 Some personal use may be acceptable, but it shouldn't affect the employee's ability to do their job.

 - Accessing pornographic, violent, abusive or hate sites should be banned.

 - Using the network to harass or bully other people should be a disciplinary issue.

 - Sending or posting online confidential material, trade secrets or proprietary information should be prohibited.

 - Sites deemed to be a security risk or which place excessive demands on the company's IT systems (like video streaming websites) should be avoided.

 - Staff should not put the company at risk of litigation for copyright infringement by downloading music, videos or software illegally.

 You can base your company's policy on this list or use our free, sample IT policy templates and adapt them to your specific circumstances.

 Remember that things change quickly online.
 Constantly adapting your policy to take new websites or technology into account would be impossible, so focus on articulating a set of guiding principles.